OnToology/OnToology/README.md

 1. Fork from the current live branch (now it is `master`).
 2. Create a pull request, we will review it and merge if it is ok.

 ## Auto deployment script

+Before you run the script check the below variables

 Things that you might want to change the username and email of git
 ```
 git config --global user.name